victormanuelfrancodev/circularmenu/README.md

 - Complete customization of colors, sizes, and behaviors.
 - Toggle animations with a simple boolean.
 - Add images in the items
+- **NEW**: Central wave effect - The central circle can display animated wave effects while the orbiting items maintain their normal animation.
 - Fixed big details! 🙇🏾

 ## Installation